RamVegiraju/resnet-mme/README.md

 # resnet-mme
-MME example of Resnet with TF
+MME example of Resnet50 with TF